SpineML/SpineML_PreFlight/README.md

 modify and write out XML files.

 This code depends on _popt_ (the package may be named _libpopt-dev_ on your OS) for command line option parsing and on _doxygen_ to build the code documentation.
-The build system is _GNU autotools_.
+The build systems are _GNU autotools_ or _cmake_.

 ##Quick-start guide to compilation